jeju5/management/cs/leetcode_easy.md

 1. distance between start,end
     = j-i (becuase "start + distance = end")

-2. distance to the mid from start
+2. distance to the mid from start (end- start is the all node counts excluding 1(start) = (end-start)/2
-    = (end-start)/2

     ex) [i,*,_,j]    even elements